 Not all patients choose to read their therapy notes, but many do.
-Patients and health care professionals alike have reported benefits, including: empowering patients to address mental health and illness actively, reducing stigma associated with mental illness and its treatment, and enhancing the therapeutic alliance.
-For some patients, open notes also serve to extend the therapy between sessions.
+Patients and clinicians alike have reported benefits, including: empowering patients to address mental health and illness actively, reducing stigma associated with mental illness and its treatment, and enhancing the therapeutic alliance.
+And for some patients, OpenNotes serves to extend the therapy between sessions.

-Potential benefits:
+The potential benefits:

-Demonstrating respect and reducing stigma.
-Open notes can help bridge the gap between physical and mental health care.
-The whole person approach that results helps assure that patients are managed similarly, whether receiving support for a mental or for a physical ailment.
-To treat the two differently may unwittingly reinforce stigma most therapists are trying to diminish, adding to barriers that often prevent patients from seeking treatment in the first place.
+Respecting Patients and Reducing Stigma.
+OpenNotes can help bridge the gap between physical and mental health care.
+The whole person approach that results helps assure that patients are treated the same, whether receiving support for a mental or for a physical ailment.
+To treat the two differently may unwittingly reinforce the very stigma most therapists are trying to diminish, adding to barriers that often prevent patients from seeking treatment in the first place.

-Empowering patients.
-The act of inviting patients to read what their health professionals write implies that patients are competent and capable of reading and discussing their own notes.
-This open, respectful approach can mitigate the inherent power imbalance in health professional-patient relationships.
-Additionally, by using the note to reinforce patients' positive traits and to place their circumstances in a broader context, open notes can improve patients' self-awareness and self-confidence.
+Empowering Patients.
+The act of inviting patients to read what their clinicians write implies that patients are competent and capable of reading and discussing their own notes.
+This open, respectful approach can mitigate the inherent power imbalance in clinician-patient relationships.
+Additionally, if clinicians use the note to reinforce patients' positive traits and to place their circumstances in a broader context, OpenNotes can improve patients' self-awareness and self-confidence.

-Organizing care and tracking progress.
+Organizing Behavior and Tracking Progress.
 Giving patients access to mental health notes offers a therapeutic opportunity to help patients manage their illness more effectively.
 Reading notes can help patients understand their treatment and progress (or lack thereof).
 It can remind patients of their responsibilities in their care, including 'homework' or follow-up issues to be worked on between sessions.
 Moreover, the transparency in therapists' notes can be a type of modeling that encourages patients to be more open and transparent as well.